prebid/prebid.github.io/prebid-server/features/pbs-fpd.md

 to access them.

 {: .alert.alert-warning :}
-These conventions aren't implemented by all adapters.
+For now this is only supported in PBS-Java and these conventions aren't implemented by all adapters.
 Please check with each of your bidders to make sure they're reading first party data from the standard Prebid locations.